jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 - By contrast, the United State's broader total primary energy consumption in 2021 was 93 EJ, about 16% of global energy consumption.

 That is energy.
 How about power?
 - Simply dividing 4,000 TWh of annual electricity generation by 365 x 24 = 8,760 hours per year gives us an **average power** consumption of 0.46 terawatts or 456 GW.
+According to the EIA, at the end of 2021 the U.S. had [1,144 GW total](https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of utility-scale electricity generation capacity, or about 2.5x the average power consumption (this ratio makes sense given the significant deviations across hours of the day and seasons of electricity usage).

 #### Another Unit: BTU's

+One more important unit of (thermal) energy, at least in the U.S., is the BTU (British Thermal Unit).
+Originally conceived as the amount of heat energy required to raise the temperature of one pound of water by 1&deg;F, it is now defined as [~1,055 joules](https://www.britannica.com/science/British-thermal-unit).
+A BTU is a small unit of energy practically speakin: a Therm (my residential billing unit for utility natural gas) is 100,000, and trading prices for natural gas in the U.S. are quoted in MMBTU, or millions of BTU.

+BTU's are a typical unit of sizing for air conditioning units in the U.S. (e.g., a window air conditioner might be a 10,000 BTU unit).
+This measures the amount of heat energy transferred out of the space being cooled per hour (e.g., 10,000 BTU of heat energy removed per hour to cool a room).

 #### Comparison Table

-#### Fluid Volumes!

 ### Thermal Energy vs. Electrical Energy